How to Clean Faucet Head: Everything You Need to Know

 Hard water stains are dried mineral deposits left behind from evaporated hard water.
 Consider using powdered citric acid against stubborn hard water stains and deposits.

 Powdered citric acid is similar to vinegar; it can damage your faucet if left too long.
-Also, keep in mind that powdered citric acid can hurt when it touches the eyes.
+Also, bear in mind that powdered citric acid can hurt when it touches the eyes.

 First, dissolve about 3/4 cup full of citric acid in a container of boiling water.
-Then fill the mixture into a plastic bag.
+Then load the mixture into a plastic bag.

 Next, secure the plastic bag over the faucet head with a rubber band.
 If you can’t secure it with a rubber band, spray the mixture onto the gunk or mineral deposits instead.

-Let the stronger mixture sit for half an hour before you scrub away at the surface.
-Then wipe away the hard water stains with soap and water.
+Let the stronger mixture sit for half an hour before you scrub away at the area.
+Then wipe away the tough water stains with soap and water.

 Rinse the whole surface of the faucet heads with water to wash away any remaining residue or hardware deposits.